elijah-potter/blog/posts/3_awesome_ways_computers_generate_randomness.md

 The movement of even a single lava lamp, if we forget the second law of thermodynamics, is far too chaotic to predict.
 If we include the second law of thermodynamics, it becomes true randomness.

-**Second**, the camera’s sensor’s noise.
+**Second**, the camera sensor's noise.
-Thanks to the photoelectric effect the noise that appears on a camera’s sensor, however unnoticeable, is truly random.
+Thanks to the photoelectric effect the noise that appears on a camera's sensor, however unnoticeable, is truly random.

 By combining these two sources, you get a pool of truly random numbers ~60 times a second.
-If that doesn’t fit your needs, you can use those numbers to feed a cryptographically secure psuedorandom number generator (CSPRNG) to get as many as you want.
+If that doesn't fit your needs, you can use those numbers to feed a cryptographically secure pseudorandom number generator (CSPRNG) to get as many as you want.